-- Sit in the correct position and hold a pencil correctly to allow fluid movement of the nib. - Improve fine and gross motor skills by drawing pre-cursive patterns in a variety of writing materials such as modelling clay, air writing, sand trays, felt pens, crayons, pencils, IWB, iPads/tablets. - Understand the language needed to describe pencil movements in preparation of letter formation - Hold a pencil in a correct manner for writing and be encouraged to correct any errors in grip or stature. - Understand that letters are written on a base line and that all cursive letters 'start on the line' and 'end with a hook'. - Begin to form some recognisable joined-up cursive letters, capital letters and numerals. - Have an understanding of writing their own name. - Understanding different shaped letter families.
+- Sit in the correct position and hold a pencil correctly to allow fluid movement of the nib. - Improve fine and gross motor skills by drawing pre-cursive patterns in a variety of writing materials such as modelling clay, air writing, sand trays, felt pens, crayons, pencils, IWB, iPads/tablets. - Understand the language needed to describe pencil movements in preparation of letter formation. - Hold a pencil in a correct manner for writing and be encouraged to correct any errors in grip or stature. - Begin to form some recognisable print letters, capital letters and numerals. - Have an understanding of writing their own name. - Understanding different shaped letter families.